Exabyte-io/documentation/docs/cli/jobs.md

 ### Debug queue (D)

-This example explains the keywords and requests 1 node with 8 processors per node for 10 minutes:
+This example explains the keywords and requests 1 node with 2 processors (cores) for 10 minutes:

 ```bash
 #!/bin/bash